Ascending Passage .com HOME PAGE.

 drifting sand grains, of singing birds, and of butterflies with pure

 white wings.
-If you have ever ridden an Arab horse, mounted in the
+If you mount an Arab horse in the

-heart of an oasis, to the verge of the great desert, you will remember
+heart of an oasis, then ride him to the verge of the great desert, you will remember

 the bound, thrilling with fiery animation, which he gives when he sets

-his feet on the sand beyond the last tall date-palms.
+his feet on the sand.
 A bound like

-that the soul gives when you sit in the Ramesseum, and see the
+that the soul gives when you sit in the Ramesseum.
+You see the

 mountains, like shadows, that sleep beyond the Nile.
 And you look up,